python/mypy/docs/source/generics.rst

    >>> print(Stack[int]().__class__)
    __main__.Stack

+Generic types could be instantiated or subclassed as usual classes, but the above examples illustrate that type variables are erased at runtime.
+Generic ``Stack`` instances are just ordinary Python objects, and they have no extra runtime overhead or magic due to being generic, other than a metaclass that overloads the indexing operator.

 For Python 3.8 and lower, note that built-in types :py:class:`list`, :py:class:`dict` and so on do not support indexing in Python.
 This is why we have the aliases :py:class:`~typing.List`, :py:class:`~typing.Dict` and so on in the :py:mod:`typing` module.
-Indexing these aliases gives you a class that directly inherits from the target class in Python:
+Indexing these aliases gives you an object that is roughly similar to directly indexing the target class in more recent versions of Python:

 .. code-block:: python